What is Market Basket Analysis and How It Can Increase Your Sales

 (# Transactions with ‘Smartphone’, ‘Case’ / # Total Transactions)

-Lift is a valuable metric to determine to rank and prioritize association rules.
+Lift is a valuable metric to determine to rank and prioritize lift association rules.
 Furthermore, the higher the lift and support, the better.
 We cover those topics in our post on Market Basket Analysis Lift.

 Association Rules Algorithms